Comparing long term disability policies is like analyzing apples, oranges, and watermelons.

 If you own a home, you know there’s more to the cost than just your mortgage.
 You have to pay property taxes, homeowners insurance, utilities, and maintenance.
 You may also have homeowners association dues.

 Many of these additional costs will vary by property based on the size, location, and style of your home.
 As you compared properties during the buying process, you may have also considered other “costs,” such as the cost of commuting, the quality of the local school district, and the home’s proximity to amenities such as shopping and entertainment.

 To assess the total cost of ownership of a physicians disability policy, pay attention to:

-- Which carriers have an own-occupation provision, which states that the policy will pay benefits if an injury prevents you from working in your medical specialty, even if you’re well enough to earn income doing other types of work.
-Also consider which carriers make this provision part of the base policy for medical professionals and which offer it as an optional rider at extra cost.
+- Which carriers have an own-occupation provision, which states that the policy will pay benefits if an injury prevents you from working in your medical specialty, even if you’re well enough to earn an income doing other types of work.
+Also, consider which carriers make this provision part of the base policy for medical professionals and which offer it as an optional rider at extra cost.

 - Whether the key features you need are part of the base policy or only available through an optional rider.

 - Which occupational class your medical specialty falls with each carrier.